pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

         application = None

-Typically your eventsourcing application object will be constructed after a database connection has been setup, and before any requests are handled.
+Typically, your eventsourcing application object will be constructed after a database connection has been setup, and before any requests are handled.
 Requests handlers ("views" or "tasks") can then safely use the already constructed application object without any risk of race conditions causing